ixmanuel/creation-pods/README.md

 Testable, reusable and maintainable code by avoiding hard-coded references in methods.

 ### Benefits
-- Creating dependency objects only in convenience constructors.
+- Creating collaborators (a.k.a. dependencies) only in constructors.
 - Avoiding a global dependency injection container.
 - Switching default implementations with alternatives and test's objects.